-Join Extension entomologists from four regional universities to learn more about soybean gall midge, a new soybean pest.
-Join our live, three-part Midwest discussion series to hear research-based updates from the experts.
-This virtual program featured several short presentations during each session with plenty of time for questions and discussion.
-If you can't attend in person, no worries.
-The sessions have been recorded and you can watch anytime it fits your schedule.
+Join Extension entomologists from four regional universities for updates on the soybean gall midge.
+These live Midwest discussion series offered research-based updates from the experts.
+Each webinar featured several short presentations with plenty of time for questions and discussion.
+The sessions were recorded and are available below.

 Justin McMechan, Assistant Professor, Crop Protection and Cropping Systems Specialist, University of Nebraska-Lincoln, email@example.com.
 Justin will provide an overview of the soybean gall midge adult emergence network, additional hosts, and management practices.
 Follow just via Twitter @justinmcmechan for in-season updates on this new pest.

 Erin Hodgson, Professor and Extension Entomologist, Iowa State University, firstname.lastname@example.org.
 Erin will review the current distribution of soybean gall midge in the U.S. and provide scouting tips.
 Reach out with Twitter @erinwhodgson to keep up-to-date with crop protection.

 Robert Wright, Professor and Extension Entomology Specialist, University of Nebraska-Lincoln. email@example.com, Follow on twitter @BobWrightUNL

 Dr. Robert (Bob) Koch, an Associate Professor and Extension Entomologist at the University of Minnesota.
 Bob will provide an overview of other insects in soybean that could be confused for soybean gall midge.